boxfish-studio/fontana/README.md

  NEXT_PUBLIC_DATABASE_URL = Url of your mongodb cluster (for data persistance)
 ```

-Then additionally, if you want to configure the app to manage certain tokens, you need to configure them in the [config file](fontana.config.ts) and add the corresponding environment variables.
+Then additionally, if you want to configure the app to manage certain tokens by default, you need to configure them in the [config file](fontana.config.ts) and add the corresponding environment variables.

 ```
 const config: Config[] = [